- What is Rubella?

 Clear your doubts and voice your apprehensions by talking to your doctor and gynaecologist about all the possible complications and ways to keep safe.
 Discuss the issue with your partner or with a confidante as well, to have the support you need to get through the pregnancy.

-While Rubella poses a risk during pregnancy, it is a problem which can easily to diagnosed and addressed.
+While Rubella poses a risk during pregnancy, it is a problem which can easily be diagnosed and addressed.
 Taking the necessary precautions and keeping abreast of your checkups will help ensure that you have a safe and healthy pregnancy.